 Roop, Floyd grandson M W 2 single WV WV WV none (poss.
 Floyd Hapney, s/o Julia and Lemon Hapney)32

 Dies at the Home of his Daughter

-According to Linda Pearl Dickey Roop, Gordon was living with his daughter, Amanda WITHROW in Donnally Hollow in Kanawha City, West Virginia, before he died so that he could get to the doctors more easily.
-Gordon Washington ROOP died at 6:30 a.m. on 30 January 1930 in Kanawha City; cause of death was pulmonary tuberculosis with contributory factor being cardio-renal disease.
-He was buried in Jodie, Fayette County.
+According to Linda Pearl Dickey Roop, before he died Gordon was living with his daughter, Amanda WITHROW in Donnally Hollow in Kanawha City, West Virginia so that he could get to the doctors more easily.
+Gordon Washington ROOP died at 6:30 a.m. on 30 January 1930 in Kanawha City.
+The cause of death was pulmonary tuberculosis with the contributory factor being cardio-renal disease.
+He was buried in Jodie, Fayette County.33

 Gordon’s son Walter Farmer ROOP was the informant on the death certificate.
 Walter didn’t know the name of his grandmother and he got the name of his grandfather wrong.
 Or did he?
 The name he gave was Ham ROOP.
 Gordon’s father’s middle initial was H. in Civil War records.
 Is it possible that the H. was for Hamilton even though Gordon Sr.’s youngest brother was named Hamilton Null ROOP?
 Could Uncle Hamilton have raised Gordon Jr. after both his parents’ deaths?